 This reconstruction is a fixed walkway, built and bolted into the bedrock (11.15 feet) 3.4 meters and built to withstand stronger floods.
 We could see most of the walkway when we were there in June but it was officially opened in September 2014.
 The Brisbane Riverwalk has different areas for cyclists and pedestrians with rest and viewing areas in the shade.

 We really enjoyed this relaxing trip down the river and felt lucky we had great weather.
 It was an informative and sometimes, entertaining commentary but the guide also allowed some quiet times to enjoy the river scenes.
 The cruise provided a wonderful way to learn some of Brisbane’s history and see its sights from a different perspective.
 There were plenty of things to see along the way that entertained passengers including the kids.
 The staff was friendly and it was a great value especially for families.
 If you’re visiting Brisbane, we recommend this river cruise as one of the first activities you do.

-River City Cruise Basics and Tips
+Tips for Brisbane River City Cruise

 - Cruise Prices in (AUS $): Adults ($29); Seniors ($24); Child 5-15 years ($15); Family $65 (2 adults and up to 3 kids under 15)

 - Tickets can be purchased aboard the boat or at information center.

 - City cruises depart from the River Lookout Cruise Terminal (Jetty A) by Southbank Parklands near the Wheel of Brisbane at 10.30 AM.
 It arrives at the John Oxley Landing, Newstead Park at 11.15 AM where passengers embark and disembark.
 Passengers can choose to hop-off here and hop back in when the boat returns at 1:15 PM.